Film And Screen Studies (FSS)

 Course Rotation: NYC: Fall & Spring

-Prerequisites: FSS 215 or ENG 120 with minimum grade of D. ENG 224 with minimum grade of D.
+Prerequisites: FSS 215 or ENG 224 with a minimum grade of D.

 FSS 323 Advanced Screenwriting (3 credits)